 Small clubs with less than $1 million gaming turnover need two directors trained or deemed exempt from training, and large clubs with more than $1 million gaming turnover need to have at least 50% of their directors trained or deemed exempt from training by 1st July 2016 and 100% by 1st July 2018.

-The two key mandatory courses of the ClubsNSW Governance Program — 'Director Foundation and Management Collaboration' and 'Finance for Club Boards' will be delivered regionally over a series of two-day workshops throughout 2018:
+The two key mandatory courses of the ClubsNSW Governance Program — 'Director Foundation and Management Collaboration' and 'Finance for Club Boards' can be completed online, or alternatively will be delivered regionally over a series of two-day workshops throughout 2019:

 To book, click here.